 Now, she can’t say enough about what it has meant to their recovery.
 “Having a heart attack is scary and then afterwards you are so frightened about what you can and should be doing,” said Sandi.
 “Every time you do something you wonder, will this hurt me?
 Through the program you have the support needed to move forward.
 You are monitored by health care professionals so you have that sense of security.
 It is reassuring when you don’t know what your heart will do.”

 Sandi loves the yoga classes and says the educational component of the program is outstanding.
 She learned about her medications, nutrition, and heart warning signs.
 “It is a wonderful, well rounded, medically-sound program and I can’t say enough about how fantastic the people are who work there,” said Sandi.

 After a life-changing event, the program provides the physical, educational, and emotional support patients need to move ahead with their lives.

 Want to help hundreds of cardiac patients like Dan and Sandi on the South Shore?
-Save the date for the 9th annual Set the Pace road race.
-The 2018 race will be held at South Shore Medical Center in Norwell on Saturday, June 9.
+Register for this year's Set the Pace Road Race at South Shore Medical Center in Norwell on Saturday, June 9.
 Proceeds from the event benefit cardiovascular care programs at South Shore Hospital.
 Registration is coming soon!
 Contact Barbara Wahlstrom at (781) 624-4170 for more details.